 About Me

-I am a senior research fellow in the Poverty, Gender, and Inclusion Unit at the International Food Policy Research Institute (IFPRI) where I am Interim Deputy Director of the CGIAR Science Program on Food Frontiers and Security and Interim Lead of CGIAR research on Fragile and Conflict-Affected Food Systems.
+I am a senior research fellow at the International Food Policy Research Institute (IFPRI) where I am Interim Lead of CGIAR’s research on Fragile and Conflict-Affected Food Systems.
 I have previously led multiple research programs in the CGIAR on fragility, conflict, migration, and gender.
 I am also a Lecturer in Political Economy at Johns Hopkins University.

 I received my Ph.D. in Political Economics and my M.A. in Economics from Stanford University, where I was a National Science Foundation Graduate Research Fellow in Economics.
 I also hold a B.Sc. in International Political Economy from Georgetown University’s School of Foreign Service.